GET A FREE CONSULTATION

 This post will help you narrow down if you have a leak in your home or business.

-• If the hot water line is leaking you will feel the floor in that area increasingly hot 🔥
+• If the leak is in the hot water line, you may notice the floor in the affected area becoming increasingly warm 🔥.

 Those are the obvious signs, but what about the not so obvious signs.